harvey-ph/SawyerGestureController/README.md

 ![Enabling Gripper](images/Picture2.png)

-Make sure you have Python 3.x installed on your system.
+Make sure you have Python 3.x and ROS Noetic version installed on your system.

 ## Usage